John-Brandon/PBR-Tier-System/PBR Netbeans/README.md

 3. **PBR_batch.R**
   * Contains functions for running batches of simulations given lists of input file names.
-  * Note: These functions were developed to run under Mac OS X, and the `system()` calls would likely need to be modified under a different OS.
-  * Future versions of these functions could be made more cross-platform friendly by making the `system()` calls conditional on the value returned from, for example `.Platform$OS.type`

 4. **PBR_fortran_output.R**
   * Contains functions for compiling depletion statistics and plotting.